ProjectPythia/marine-heatwave-cookbook/_sources/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook is broken up into two main sections - "How a marine heatwave is defined" and "Marine heatwave application"

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )

-(Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )

-(Add content for this section, e.g., "Example workflows include ... ")
+### How a marine heatwave is defined

+In this section, we will use the observational data to show how a marine heatwave is defined.

+### Marine heatwave application

+In the application section, we will show
+1. How a marine heatwave is being forecast shown in [PSL Marine Heatwave Portal](https://psl.noaa.gov/marine-heatwaves/)?
+2. Is it possible to track how a marine heatwave moves in the ocean?

 ## Running the Notebooks